microsoft/powerbi-visuals-utils-localizationutils/README.md

 accumulating history against an ever older base.
 Content is read from the git index rather than from disk, so `.gitattributes` filters apply to what is committed.

+That re-point is a force move, so anything pushed onto a bot branch by hand is discarded on the next run.

 Opening the pull request is part of the same script on purpose.
 Committing and opening a pull request are two separate API calls, so a run that fails between them would leave the content on a branch nobody looks at.
 The script therefore also opens a pull request when it